denialromeo/4462-chess-problems/README.md

 * Problem 1071 seems to be a mate-in-one problem (Nc7).
 I've re-labeled it from mate-in-two to mate-in-one.
 * Problem 4362 seems to be a mate-in-two problem (Qf1, Kxg4, Qf5).
 I've re-labeled it from mate-in-three to mate-in-two.
-* Problem 4423 seems to miss an escape route for the white king.
-I've added a black knight so it's mate in three.

 ### Acknowledgments